-Overall, we continue to limit some of our exposure to volatile swings in food commodity costs through a strategic forward purchasing program for certain key materials such as soybean oil and flour.
+Our exposure to volatile swings in food commodity costs will continue to be managed and mitigated through a strategic forward purchasing program for certain key materials such as soybean oil and flour.
 For a more-detailed discussion of the effect of commodity costs, see the "Impact of Inflation" section of this MD&A below.
 Changes in other notable recurring costs, such as marketing, transportation, production costs and introductory costs for new products, may also impact our overall results.